Edwards-R/understanding_docs/depr/Examples/Andrena trimmerana.md

 - *Andrena trimmerana*: iso.
 Alfken: 1911

-> Note that Wood et al are creating a 'generic' version of the nomenclature, which neccessitates following one out of the many avenues of development of these taxa.
+> Note that Wood et al are creating a 'generic' version of the nomenclature, which necessitates following one out of the many avenues of development of these taxa.
 Later sections will detail the GB-specific modifications to nomenclature and understanding.

 Alfken then splits *Andrena spinigera*: iso.
 Kirby: 1802 into